StarBem/react-native-starsystem-website/docs/web_usage.md

 title: Usage on the Web
 ---

-React Native Elements just like on mobile can be used in your web projects.
+React Native Star System just like on mobile can be used in your web projects.
 This is possible using [react-native-web](https://github.com/necolas/react-native-web).
 We'll highlight how to set this up using create-react-app.

 ## Why do I have to set this up?

 On the web, you can usually use UI libraries directly from npm without any additional setup.
 However in react-native, it's a bit different.

 The major difference is that React Native can support JSX and advanced javascript out the box.
-This means that we don't need to transpile our code before we ship it to npm. **We ship JSX and advanced javascript directly to npm** in React Native Elements, so we need to account for this in our web projects.
+This means that we don't need to transpile our code before we ship it to npm. **We ship JSX and advanced javascript directly to npm** in React Native Star System, so we need to account for this in our web projects.

 ## Create React App